Book a Tour

 Mission Bay

-Auckland's favourite inner-city beach — a crescent of golden sand with calm, swimmable water and a lively esplanade lined with gelato shops, cafés, and the iconic Fountain.
-Views across to Rangitoto Island are spectacular, especially at sunset.
+Auckland's favourite inner-city beach — a crescent of golden sand with calm, swimmable water and a lively esplanade of gelato shops, cafés, and the iconic Fountain.
+Views across to Rangitoto Island are spectacular at any time of day, but magical at sunset.

 Island Escape